 - Adequate healthy teeth need to be present so that the other teeth provide support while the implant heals.

 In the single-stage, you will require only a single sitting to place implants and the abutment.
-Above all the primary stability which is noted by the dentist after the placement of implants should be satisfactory.
+Above all the primary stability which the dentist inspects after the placement of implants should be satisfactory.

 - The treatment time is almost reduced to half

 - The number of sittings is also reduced to half

 - Dental implants do not disturb the neighboring teeth.
-Unlike in conventional bridges and dentures, dental implants do not require preparation of the adjacent teeth are not prepared to hold the new implant.
+Unlike in conventional bridges and dentures, dental implants do not require preparation of the adjacent teeth to hold the new implant.

-- Since they have components fixed directly on to the jaw bones, they are more stable and strong and do not slip or shift inside the mouth.
+- The components generally fix directly on to the jaw bones.
+This makes them more stable and strong and does not slip or shift inside the mouth.

 - The perfect natural look the implants give to the oral area makes the patient comfortable and confident.

 - They help restore original facial features.

-- Generally, after Dental Implants are done, a meticulous oral hygiene is a necessity.
+- Generally, after getting Dental Implants, meticulous oral hygiene is a necessity.

-- Take care to properly brush and floss your teeth regularly.
+- Take care to properly brush as well as to floss your teeth regularly.

 - Rinse your oral area with a mouthwash after brushing or flossing your teeth.

 - Visit your dentist regularly between the two stages of the operative procedure.
 After the surgery is completely over the dental visit is mandatory.
-The frequency of visit shall be informed by your dentist.
+The dentist will inform you of the frequency of your upcoming visits.